 Are STINK BUGS SEASONAL?

-Early spring stink bugs begin to become more active.
+In early spring, stink bugs begin to become more active.

 can i treat STINK BUGS on my own?